Dre Campbell Farm

 Thrips

 Onion thrips may cause damage to leaves and give them a white or silvery appearance.
-Soapy water and neem oil are great natural treatments for thrips.
+Soapy water and neem oil are excellent natural treatments for thrips.

 Onion Root Maggots

-At the base of the plant, onion flies lay their eggs.
-The maggots from these eggs then crawl deep into plant stems, where they feed on the roots and finally destroy the onion plants below the soil.
+Onion flies lay their eggs at the base of the plant.
+The maggots from these eggs then crawl deep into the plant stems, feeding on the roots and destroying the onion plants below the soil.

 Rotate your plants every year to keep them free of pests.
 Diatomaceous earth also works.